Advanced Topics

 passphrase.
 Alternatively, you can load identities ahead of time into

-ssh-agent
+ssh-agent or gpg-agent.

 If you get the error